A compromise of a minor’s claim in Colorado requires the parties and the attorneys to follow a specific legal process. This procedure is designed to:

 3. What is the procedure for getting a settlement agreement approved for a minor in Colorado?

 Compromises involving the claims of minors must be approved by a Colorado court.
-The agreement must:
+The settlement agreement must:

 - be submitted in writing to the court;